Just be yourself.

 But, really folks.
 What does authenticity really mean?
 Am I the only one who struggles with this question?

-Am I the only one who has a small identity crisis whenever someone tells me to ‘just be myself?’
+Am I the only one who has a small authenticity crisis whenever someone tells me to ‘just be myself?’

 Good: Create content that people LOVE.